 Awards and Recognition

-The Nashman Center recognizes students, faculty, staff, and community commitments to community engagement, scholarship, and social innovation each year.
-To record your community engagement impact visit our platform, Givepulse.
+The Nashman Center and GW recognizes students, faculty, staff, and community commitments to community engagement, scholarship, and social innovation each year.
+To record your community engagement impact visit our platform, GWServes.

 • Bronze Level: 100 to 174 hours